kylepedwards/Course-Notes/README.md

-# Course Notes and Projects
+# Course Notes, Exercises, and Projects

-* Mathematics
-* Statistics & Probability
-* Data Sciences